cloudstake/mdbook_validatortoolbox/src/full-manual/pre-installation-information/README.md

 ---
-description: 'If this is your first node, read this section a few times.'
+## 'If this is your first node, read this section a few times.'
 ---

 # Pre-Installation Information